Neutralist Armed Forces: Schism of the Neutralists

 In April 1963, the Neutralists split.
 Colonel Deuane founded his own Patriotic Neutralists from units abandoning FAN.
 Deuane had about 250 troops under his command; they allied themselves with General Khamouane Boupha's force of 1,500 in far northern Phongsali Province.
 The Phetsarath Artillery Battalion, which had downed the Air America plane, was one of the units that joined Deuane.
-Batallion Parachutistes 1 (Paratroop Battalion 1) was another, along with all of Khamouane's Neutralist Forces from Military Region 1.
-In the southern panhandle, the majority of Batallion Infanterie 4 (Battalion of Infantry 4) near Tchepone defected to the new movement, which allied itself with the Pathet Lao communists.
+Bataillon Parachutistes 1 (Paratroop Battalion 1) was another, along with all of Khamouane's Neutralist Forces from Military Region 1.
+In the southern panhandle, the majority of Bataillon Infanterie 4 (Battalion of Infantry 4) near Tchepone defected to the new movement, which allied itself with the Pathet Lao communists.
 On 6 April 1963, the Pathet Lao launched several simultaneous surprise attacks on the Neutralists on the Plain of Jars.
 On 10 April 1963, U.S. President John F. Kennedy approved U.S. military aid supply drops to bolster FAN.
 Although FAN was driven from its positions, it evacuated most of its vehicles and crew-served weapons to Muong Phanh.

 As a result of an agreement struck between Vang Pao and Kong Le on 11 April, FAN's new ally, the Royal Lao Army, came to its relief.
 Within two days, the communists called for a truce; it was short-lived.
 When communist actions continued against the Neutralists, Hmong Royalist military irregulars feigned an artillery bombardment of Pathet Lao headquarters at Khang Khay and PAVN headquarters at Ban Liang on 20 April as a distraction.
 On 22 April, Phoumi Nosavan reinforced FAN with two Royalist infantry battalions.
 Bataillon Infanterie 9 (Battalion of Infantry 9) joined FAN in Muong Phanh, then deployed into the southeastern area of the Plain of Jars.
 That same day, Bataillon Infanterie 24 (Battalion of Infantry 24) reinforced a FAN hilltop position at Phou Theung.
 By 24 April, marauding Hmong guerrillas had cut Route 7 in three spots; an Air America pilot reported the cratering as taking out 75 to 100 meters of road in each cut.
 Route 4 was closed by ambushes, and guerrilla units across the Plain covered FAN's retreating stragglers with harassing raids on the communists.
 By month's end, casualty figures for April 1963 came to 71 communist killed and 155 wounded, and 85 dead and 43 wounded Neutralists.
 Royalist losses were negligible.

 May 1963 was a time of low morale for FAN, given their losses via enemy action and Patriotic Neutralist defections.
 An offensive against the communists was planned, then cancelled for fear of provoking an overwhelming counter from PAVN.
 Souvanna Phouma ordered a defensive posture by Neutralist and Royalist forces for the nonce.
 By this time, FAN could muster 2,200 men, supported by 50 PT-76 tanks.